 Just because you lead a busy life doesn’t mean you shouldn’t get a dog; it just means that you need to be careful about the pet that you choose.

-You may want to consider an older dog.
+You may want to consider adopting an older dog rather than a puppy.

 An older dog will likely not require as much playtime, already be house-trained, and be content to sleep for most of the day while you are away.